rodercode/rodercode/README.md

 **`A passionate Full Stack Developer`**

-As a recent graduate with expertise in .NET and Vue.js, I have a solid foundation in full-stack development.
-My problem-solving skills help me tackle complex technical challenges effectively.
-I am dedicated to continuous learning and innovation, always striving to stay updated with the latest technological advancements.
+As a recent graduate with expertise in .NET and JavaScript, I have a solid foundation in Full-Stack Development.
+My passion lies in tackling complex problems and transforming them into clean, efficient solutions.
+I'm also dedicated to continuous learning and innovation, striving to stay updated with technological advancements.

 ---